Cy1oong/DetectCVR/README.md

 ⭐ If you find this dataset useful, please star our repository!

 ## 📖 Overview
-This repository contains our research implementation for “DetectCVR”[].
+This repository contains our research implementation for “DetectCVR”.
 The dataset and code will be made available upon paper acceptance.

 ## 🔄 Status
 ⏳ Paper is currently under review.
 Dataset will be released once accepted.